Luca-Umekubo/Product-Design/README.md

     - when collected, a rain of dodgeballs spawns on your side of the arena, all created balls despawn after 15 seconds
 - firechain:
     - any hit from your team causes a mini-explosion that can damage anyone in a small radius around the hit player for 30 seconds.
+- glock:
+    - one person just gets a gun
+- hugh:
+    - all textures become hugh's face

 ## Concept images: